LukeOnuke/lmark/README.md

 ### Main features include
 - Export markdown to ***pdf*** and ***html***!
-- System synchronisable dark / light mode swich
+- System synchronisable dark / light mode
+- Native integration *(open with, and more)*.
 - Multiplatform support *(windows, linux, macos)*
-- Word like writing expirience
 - Open source and free
 - Desktop built application, made with enterprise technologies.
 - Supports all scripts (chirilic, latin, Arabic, Japanese).

 ### Planned stuff
 - Tabs
 - Being able to choose the css on export to pdf or markdown
 - More tools in the toolbar

 # Screenshots
 *ℹ Keep in mind there is more stuff than shown on the screenshots.*